javid550/PyLearn7_Assignments/Assignment_22/README.md

 ## How To Run

-To run exe file :
-- click on main.exe in dist folder

 To run python files , open your *cmd* or *Terminal* and enter this command :
 ```
 python main.py